trentshapiro/BabyActivityTracker/README.md

 # BabyActivityTracker
- Tracks activities of a baby from Raspberry Pi Pico W to Google Sheets using micropython.

- DIY version of Talli Baby Tracker
+ Tracks activities of a baby from Raspberry Pi Pico W to Google Sheets using micropython.\n DIY version of Talli Baby Tracker